 The final nail in the coffin for federal housing was that devolution failed to account for how most city and state budgets did not rake in enough revenue to invest significantly in desegregating neighborhoods–and thus, environments–via housing.
 The 1970s then saw the rise of Section 8 housing vouchers, which proved to be far more lucrative for landlords than for renters, and which now make up the Fed’s largest housing assistance program, providing an estimated 2.2. million people in the U.S.–and their landlords–with rental support annually.

-Following Nixon’s moratorium, the 1980s saw less housing construction in the U.S. than in the previous decade.
-But in the “Golden State,” the rate for new housing construction fell abysmally; two decades after Nixon’s moratorium, the average rate of new housing fell from 215,000 new housing units a year in 1970 to just over 110,000 new units a year by 1999.
-This benefited older, white populations, while simultaneously burrowing Black and Brown communities further into strained housing environments–including Central American refugees displaced in the 1980s through “anti-communist” U.S. policy in the region, as well as Mexican migrants escaping an economically “lost decade” in their country due largely to U.S. debt obligations.
+Following Nixon’s moratorium, the 1980s saw less housing construction across the U.S. than in the previous decade.
+But in the “Golden State,” the rate for new housing construction fell abysmally; from 215,000 new housing units a year in 1970 to just over 110,000 new units a year by 1999.
+This benefited older, white populations, while simultaneously burrowing Black and Brown communities into more strained housing environments.

 It’s conditions like these that youth like Leo and I inherited without our knowledge.
 But what I still had to learn at the time of his passing was how to outline the housing and living conditions ill-suited for the healthy development of most families in our community.
 Now, I can state for a fact that the census tract for the area Leo and I called home shows a Median Household Income of $34,000 a year, or roughly half of L.A.
 County’s, placing the majority of families in the area within the federal poverty level.
 Public records also state that at least 20% of people living on this tract rely on food stamps to pay for meals and groceries, a rate second only to that of the tract below, where 23% of residents rely on food stamps.